Why Do Cats Like Litter Boxes?

 For new cat owners, one of the biggest reliefs is learning that cats automatically head to the litter box when nature calls.
 This is done regardless of the type of litter you buy (though some cats might get picky once they reach the litter box).

-While it’s great to avoid the potty training that dogs undergo, watching cats go straight to their litter box begs the question: why do cats like litter boxes?
+While it’s great to avoid the potty training that dogs undergo, watching cats go straight to their litter box begs the question: Why do cats like litter boxes?

 Before domestication, cats were both hunters and hunted.
 While they were out on the prowl looking for their next meal, they had to be careful not to give predators any hints as to where they were.
-So, to help cover their tracks, cats would cover their waste, preferably in something that would reduce the odors like pine chips or dirt.
+So, to help cover their tracks, cats would cover their waste, preferably in something that would reduce the odors, like pine chips or dirt.

-Your cat may not have to worry about being hunted in their cozy home, but the instinctual urge to cover its tracks still remains.
+Your cat may not have to worry about being hunted in their cozy home, but the instinctual urge to cover its tracks remains.

 A litter box stored in an open, noisy space could be a deterrent for cats.
 Much like humans, cats are vulnerable when they use their litter box, and they want to use it in a safe environment.
 Keeping litter boxes in quiet, private, and easily accessible areas is key.

-Why Do Cats Like Litter Boxes FAQs
+Why Do Cats Like Litter Boxes FAQ

 Do all cats use litter boxes?